cocoaheadskaohsiung/The_Swift_Programming_Language_zh-TW/book/207_Closures.md

 }
 ```

 The return type of `makeIncrementor` is `() -> Int`.
 This means that it returns a *function*, rather than a simple value.
 The function it returns has no parameters, and returns an `Int` value each time it is called.
-To learn how functions can return other functions, see [Function Types as Return Types].
+To learn how functions can return other functions, see [Function Types as Return Types](206_Functions.html#function-types-as-return-types "Function Types as Return Types").

 The `makeIncrementor` function defines an integer variable called `runningTotal`, to store the current running total of the incrementor that will be returned.
 This variable is initialized with a value of `0`.